 In addition, if it's a new NVMe SSD, use Disk Management to initialize it to the GPT format.

-For the cloning process, AOMEI Backupper is a great choice for both beginners and experts.
+For the cloning process, AOMEI Cloner is a great choice for both beginners and experts.
 It supports a variety of cloning operations, including cloning Windows to NVMe SSD.
 The tool supports almost all common SSD brands and models.
-You can use it to clone Samsung SSD, Crucial SSD, etc.
+You can use it to clone HDD to Samsung SSD, Crucial SSD, etc.

 Download this SSD cloning software to try it now: